seungjae2525/MRMCbinary_simualtion/README.md

 This folder contains R scripts, RData, and result (Table and Figure) files used to reproduce simulation results for Section 2.3 in the main manuscript.

-Below is a brief description of each subfolder and file:
+Below is a brief description of each file in this folder:

 ### 📁 Folder Contents